craftercms/docs/source/reference/modules/deployer/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Deployer Configuration Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this section we will highlight some of the more commonly used properties in the configuration of Crafter Deployer.
+In this section, we will highlight some of the more commonly used properties in the configuration of Crafter Deployer.

 .. list-table:: Common Configuration Properties
     :header-rows: 1